Ocelloid/ocelloid/README.md

 🎨 In my quest for knowledge, I'm exploring the realms of Three.js and GSAP, aiming to master these powerful tools.

-🌐 My personal playground is [ocelloid.com](https://ocelloid.com).
+🌐 My personal playground is <a href="https://ocelloid.com" target="_blank" rel="noreferrer">ocelloid.com</a>.
 Feel free to explore.

 🗣 If you have any questions or just want to chat, I'm always down to discuss topics like React, TypeScript, and Next.js.
-Hit me up on Twitter at [ocelloidjs](https://twitter.com/ocelloidjs), Telegram at [ocelloid](https://t.me/ocelloid) or shoot me an email at ocelloid@gmail.com.
+Hit me up on Twitter at <a href="https://twitter.com/ocelloidjs" target="_blank" rel="noreferrer">ocelloidjs</a>, Telegram at <a href="https://t.me/ocelloid" target="_blank" rel="noreferrer">@ocelloid</a> or shoot me an email at <a href="mailto:ocelloid@gmail.com" target="blank">ocelloid@gmail.com</a>.
 I'd love to hear from you.
 <h3 align="left">My preferred tech stack</h3>
 <p align="left">